matt-mg/drop-pageview-events-plugin/README.md

 # posthog-drop-pageleave-events-plugin
-This plugin will drop all pageview events before they are ingested into PostHog.
+This plugin will drop all pageleave events before they are ingested into PostHog.
 Dropped pageview events will not be billed.